 So: what if we could make the way we build green!
 What are we waiting for?

-Xiriton is a carbon negative solution to help reverse global warming.
+Xiriton is a green way to build architecture.
+It is a carbon negative solution to help reverse global warming.
 Whether it’s buildings, roads, garden and landscape design, or even art, imagine what we could accomplish in carbon capture and revitalizing land.

 C4 grass fibers are used as the core ingredient of Xiriton, capturing and storing carbon.
 It’s a pretty low tech mix which depends entirely on where you live and what you want to build with it.
 For how it all works, watch the video.
 You can also find the voice over transcript below.

 For more information, and a basic DIY manual, visit http://www.xiriton.eco and get started on your own Xiriton project right away.